JupiterOne-Archives/docs/knowledgeBase/APIs/jupiterone-compliance-api.md

 **Endpoint for compliance operations**: `/graphql`

-**Rate Limits**: Rate limiting is enforced based on your account tier.
+**Rate Limits**: Rate limiting is enforced based on your account tier:

 - Free: 10/min, no burst
 - Freemium: 30/min, no burst